M.S. in Software Engineering Overview

 For the thesis plan, students should make every effort to find a Thesis Advisor in an area of research compatible with their interests as soon as possible.
 Thesis Advisors may require students to take certain courses in order to prepare the student for research; therefore, students should allow the Thesis Advisor to assist in the selection of courses for their degree plan.

-Minor courses are, in general, not allowed in the degree plan of the non−thesis plan, but are allowed on a limited basis in the degree plan of the thesis plan as long as those courses would support the student’s research.
+Minor courses are, in general, not allowed in the degree plan of the non−thesis plan, but are allowed on a limited basis in the degree plan of the thesis plan as long as those courses would support the student's research.
 No minor courses will be counted if an equivalent computer science course exists.
-Please see the Texas Tech Undergraduate and Graduate Catalog for the details of minors at the master's level.
+Please see the Texas Tech Undergraduate & Graduate Catalog for the details of minors at the master's level.
 Please see the Graduate Advisor for minor course degree plan approval before taking the minor courses.

 If a student switches from the thesis to the non−thesis plan, then any CS 6000 or possibly CS 7000 courses taken will be lost and not included on the non−thesis degree plan.